Policy on Extenuating Circumstances Affecting Assessment

 4. Extenuating Circumstances Policy

-- that there are no reasons why they should not undertake the assessment at that time;
+- That there are no reasons why they should not undertake the assessment at that time;

-- that they will not subsequently submit a request for a concession in respect of extenuating circumstances; and
+- That they will not subsequently submit a request for a concession in respect of extenuating circumstances; and

 5. Extenuating Circumstances Applications

-5.1 Coursework Applications
+5.1 Determining Applications

-- a valid claim has been made and agree upon one of the following options:
+- A valid claim has been made and agree upon one of the following options:

-- allow a small element of coursework or in-year assessment to be disregarded, with the final mark(s) being recalculated from the remaining elements of coursework or in-year assessment; or
+- Allow a small element of coursework or in-year assessment to be disregarded, with the final mark(s) being recalculated from the remaining elements of coursework or in-year assessment; or

-- accommodate those situations where one component of the module is missing by allowing for the final mark(s) to be recalculated from the remaining module component(s); or
+- Accommodate those situations where one component of the module is missing by allowing for the final mark(s) to be recalculated from the remaining module component(s); or

-- conclude that there are no or insufficient grounds for the student’s claim.
+- Conclude that there are no or insufficient grounds for the student’s claim.

-A student with a temporary impairment which might make participating in an on-site examination difficult should contact the Module Co-ordinator/Assessment Team or the appropriate Examinations Officer and the University’s Examinations Office in Academic Services as it may be appropriate for special arrangements to be put in place to enable the student to participate in the examination.
+A student with a temporary impairment which might make participating in an in-person examination difficult should contact the Module Co-ordinator/Assessment Team or the appropriate Examinations Officer and the University’s Examinations Office in Education Services as it may be appropriate for special arrangements to be put in place to enable the student to participate in the examination.
 This may include allowing the student to take the assessment in a smaller room, use of an amanuensis (scribe), use of a computer, or other appropriate adjustments.

 In cases where such special arrangements are inappropriate, the extenuating circumstances policy should be used instead.